Super-Michael-05/CustomWordPressTheme/README.md

-# CustomWordPressTheme
+# CustomWordPressThemes
-This is my custom WordPress theme for my CV.
+Here are all my custom WordPress themes.